cdfre/TypoGento/README.md

 ### Download

-[Download](https://github.com/witrin/TypoGento/zipball/develop) the extension package from GitHub and unzip it. _Please notice that this is the latest development version; the first release will be coming soon._
+[Download](https://github.com/witrin/TypoGento/zipball/develop) the extension package from GitHub and unzip it. **Please notice that this is the latest development version, which is not ready for production use.**

 ### Magento module

 1. Place the content of [`src/Magento`](https://github.com/witrin/TypoGento/tree/develop/src/Magento) into the Magento root directory
 2. Clear the caches in `System > Cache Management` if enabled
     * `Configuration`
 	* `EAV types and attributes`
 	* `Web Services Configuration`
 3. Grant access to `TypoGento Settings` for the `Administrators` in `System > Permissions > Roles` if necessary